VH-Lab/NDI-matlab/docs/reference/+ndi/+calc/+example/simple.m.md

   |                           |   state of the current axes?         |
   |---------------------------|--------------------------------------|

-Help for ndi.calc.example.simple/diagnostic_plot is inherited from superclass NDI.CALCULATION
+Help for ndi.calc.example.simple/diagnostic_plot is inherited from superclass ndi.calculation
 ```

 ---